letsencrypt/website/content/en/docs/a-warm-welcome-to-asn1-and-der.md

 default value.

 In BER, a SET may be encoded in any order.
-In DER, a SET must be encoded in ascending order by tag.
+In DER, a SET must be encoded in ascending order by the serialized value of each element.

 SET OF encoding
 ---------------